FikraDev/python-website-table-scraper/README.md

 ## Usage

 - run the `scraped_data.py`file.
 It will scrape data from the website indicate at URL.
 - If there are a number of tables on the webpage you wish to scrape, indicate the desire tables number using indexing starting from 0 in the bracket located at `dframe`.
+- once the scrape is done it will rename it with the current date and time the scrape occured and send an email to a designated email address.